Why is my thermostat

 HVAC

-The answer to 'why is my thermostat' is that there can be several common causes for a malfunctioning thermostat, including issues with the thermostat itself, problems with the HVAC system, or issues with the home's electrical wiring.
-Symptoms can include the HVAC system not turning on, the temperature not matching the thermostat setting, or the thermostat display not working properly.
-Potential solutions can range from simple DIY troubleshooting and adjustments to more complex repairs or replacement of the thermostat or other HVAC components.
+The answer to 'why is my thermostat' is that there could be several common causes, such as a faulty thermostat, issues with the HVAC system, or problems with the electrical wiring.
+Symptoms may include the thermostat not responding, the HVAC system not turning on, or inconsistent temperature readings.

 Sources